aldelar/azure-machine-learning-workshop/README.md

 # azure-machine-learning-workshop

 A workshop leveraging Azure Machine Learning and introducing its key concepts and mode of operations.
+A Product overview is available here: https://azure.microsoft.com/en-us/services/machine-learning/#product-overview

 # SETUP